-A process in which a Neutral Mediator facilitates communication between parties to promote settlement.
+Mediation is a confidential process in which a Neutral Mediator facilitates communication between parties to promote settlement.
 With the help of the Mediator, the parties identify the issues they want to resolve, and discuss options for resolving those issues.
-Attorneys may participate in the mediation if the parties desire.
-There are two types of Mediation, Facilitative and Evaluative.
-The primary difference between the two types is that in Evaluative mediation the Mediator may evaluate the strength and weaknesses of each position, or make formal or informal recommendations.
+Attorneys may participate with their clients.
+There are two types of Mediation- Facilitative and Evaluative.
+In Evaluative mediation the Mediator evaluates the strength and weaknesses of each position, and makes informal recommendations.
 In Facilitative mediation, the Mediator does not participate in the outcome.
-Mediation is a confidential process.

 A process in which each party in a dispute and their attorney present their position before a Neutral third party, who makes a decision.
 If the parties agree in advance, the award is binding and is enforceable in the same manner as any contractual obligation.
 If the parties do not stipulate that the award is binding, the award is advisory and a request for trial de novo may be made by any party.